worthlane/RAG/README.md

 ## Embeddings

 Embedding models take text as input, and return a long list of numbers used to capture the semantics of the text.
 So it can be important what embedding are we using.
-In text it is not very important in what order are the words, but in code it could break everything.
+The order of words is not really important in text, but in code it could break everything.
 We can choose one of this embeddings:

 1. [BAAI/bge-base-en-v1.5](https://huggingface.co/Salesforce/codet5p-110m-embedding)
 2. [codesage/codesage-small](codesage/codesage-small)

 (I'm testing only free versions, so I skipped the [ada-002](https://platform.openai.com/docs/guides/embeddings))

 Additional information for RAG contains my [project](https://github.com/worthlane/quadratic_equation) from github, which solves quadratic equation.
 I'll try to describe some function by words and compare what context relates to this prompt with different embeddings.
-Context we can see by function from ```Response``` class.
+We can see the context by function from the```Response``` class.
 I've found it in ```llamaindex``` source code:

 ```python
 class Response: